 Do layered metamaterials also show enhanced NLO response at ENZ wavelength?
+Can we use an effective-medium value of epsilon to determine the ENZ wavelength?

-- By controlling the metallic fill fraction ρ , we can set the ENZ wavelength to be anywhere from 300 to 700 nm.
-We use $\rho = 0.2$, which corresponds to 500 nm.
-We deposit five layer pairs - Note that the real part of epsilon vanishes at 508 nm, close to the design wavelength.
+• By controlling the metallic fill fraction ρ , we can set the ENZ wavelength to be anywhere from 300 to 700 nm.
+We use ρ = 0.2, which corresponds to 500 nm.
+We deposit five layer pairs

+Note that the real part of epsilon vanishes at 508 nm, close to the design wavelength.
 The SEM shows our structure.
 Ag thickness = 16 nm; silica thicness = 65 nm

-We perform Z-scan measurements on the sample.
+• We perform Z-scan measurements on the sample.
 Note the enhanced response of the composite as compared to a single layer of silver.